migueldemh/AWS-lambdas/README.md

 ## Background and What is this.

-Playing with different ways to build lambda funtions and ended with this.
+Playing with different ways to build lambda functions and ended with this.

-The following code deploy a lambada funtion to monitor the connectivity of an URL.
+The following code deploy a lambada function to monitor the connectivity of an URL.
 When the URL is no reachable via port 443 a Cloudwatch alarm is triggered.

 - The installation is done by the makefile (I am using this for fun and learn about it, not recomneded).
 - The provision is done by Cloudformation.
 The code is ship on S3.